Evolutionary graph theory derived from eco-evolutionary dynamics: Simulation Details

 \section{Simulation Details}

-The Gillespie alogrithm \cite{gillespie1976,gillespie1977} is used to simulate the evolutionary process described by the infinitesimal generator (equation \eqref{eq: generator}), \begin{linenomath*}
+The Gillespie alogrithm \cite{gillespie1976,gillespie1977} is used to simulate the evolutionary process described by the infinitesimal generator (Equation \eqref{eq: generator}), \begin{linenomath*}

-\end{linenomath*} Let $T_k$ and $I_k$ be the state of the population after $k$ events have taken place.
-The following steps are followed for the simulation. \begin{enumerate} \item Determine the time, $T_{k+1}$, when a new event happens as follows,
+\end{linenomath*} Let $T(k)$ be the time and $S(k)$ be the state of the population after $k$ events have taken place.
+The following steps are followed for the simulation. \begin{enumerate} \item Determine the time, $T(k+1)$, when a new event happens as follows,

 where